stevegrubb/libcap-ng/README.md

 2323  2383  root       dnsmasq          udp  67    net_admin, net_raw +
 1     2365  root       cupsd            udp  631   full
 ```
+After checking the networking apps, you should check all running apps with
+pscap.
+If you are a developer and have to give your application
+CAP_DAC_OVERRIDE, you must be accessing files for which you have no permission
+to access.
+This typically can be resolved by having membership in the correct
+groups.
+Try to avoid needing CAP_DAC_OVERRIDE...you may as well be root if you
+need it.

+Some application developers have chosen to use file system base capabilities
+rather than be setuid root and have to drop capabilities.
+Libcap-ng provides
+filecap to recursively search directories and show you which ones have
+capabilities and exactly what those are.

 C Examples
 ----------